 6. Make the coconut sago.
 Place the cooked and rinsed sago pearls into the sweetened coconut milk.
 Stir to combine.
 Also loosen up any pearls that may have clumped together.

-📝 Note: If you prefer a more pudding like consistency, refrigerate for about 2-4 hours or overnight.
+📝 Note: If you prefer a more pudding like consistency, refrigerate the coconut sago for about 2-4 hours or overnight.

 Diced mango: